-For years, Jason and I have been talking about taking a ski trip with the kids.
+For years, Jason and I had been talking about taking a ski trip with the kids.
 Before Ryder was born, Jason was very into snowboarding, constantly hitting the slopes while working in California.
 I had been putting it off!
 The last time I was on the mountain was about ten years ago in Park City Utah.
 A few years ago,we were in town for Sundance.
 So I figured it would be the perfect time to try snowboarding.
+A great place to head to was the Stowe Mountain Resort for nature lovers and the perfect Vermont weekend getaway.

 I knew it was time for me to put my fears aside, so we decided to take the big kids away for a little ski weekend.
 I spent most of last week running around town picking up snow gear for the kids.
 Since it would be their first outing, there was lots to buy, and I wanted to make sure they would be comfortable and warm on the mountain.